Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 ## Introduction
 Hi my name is Rory.
 I'm from Ireland originally, I've been in Seattle just over 2 years now.
 I did an undergraduate degree in mathematics.
-This is where I first started programming.
+This is where I first dabbled in programming.
 After college I taught myself how to write code.
 I've now been working as a software engineer for the last 4 years mostly in full stack web development.
 The main languages I've worked with over the years are TypeScript, C#, Python, SQL, and Rust.
 My other hobbies include rock climbing and skiing.

+## Abbey Capital
+My last job was at a company called Abbey Capital.
+They are a financial fund manager, while I was there I was building and maintaining internal tooling for the company.

+## Atlas
+The main project I worked on at Abbey was called Atlas.
+It was a full re-build of their internal fund accounting application.
+It was a web application built with a React TypeScript frontend, C# and ASP.NET on the backend, and a MySQL database.
+All running on AWS.

+I was part of a small team working on this project, there were just two of us initially so I got my hands dirty in a lot of different areas on this project.

+**Any questions?**

 ## What is ray tracing?
 The first project I am going to be talking about today is a ray tracing engine.